simularity/SimGen/README.md

 `clear` condition  makes the condition false

 `->` child+        do a sequence of things.
 If one fails, the following are not done, and the node fails.

+`attempt` child+   do a sequence of things, trying one after another until one succeeds.

 `~>` child+        randomly order the children, and then execute as ->